Maryland governor says book bans are ‘castrating’ kids

 Schools and library systems across the country have been hit by pressure from parents and conservative lawmakers to ban books that contain certain themes, including LGBTQ and African American history and literature.

-In an interview on MSNBC, host Jen Psaki asked Moore for his thoughts on the recent book bans some have implemented.
+In an interview on MSNBC, host Jen Psaki asked Moore, a Democrat, for his thoughts on the recent book bans some have implemented.

 “I continue hearing people making the argument that we’re doing it because we want to we want to prevent our students from having discomfort or guilt,” Moore told Psaki.
 “Because we don’t want our students to be able to really wrestle with these really difficult things in times when they are maturing as individuals and difficult historical points.
 But the thing I realized and I wanted to speak out about is that’s actually not true.
 It’s a guise.”